 These are also a fantastic snack to share with guests.
 I’ll often double the recipe so everyone can have their own.

 To me, this question is about having the best crusty baguette to complement your meal.

 A simple meal is even better with a great baguette on the side.
 A good crusty baguette makes the meal complete.

-In addition to a hearty stew, a simple dish of grilled chicken or steak and a nice green salad, all washed down with a glass of wine is the perfect way to end the meal.
+In addition to a hearty stew, a simple dish of grilled chicken (See Also: 8 Best Herbs and Spices for Grilled Chicken) or steak and a nice green salad, all washed down with a glass of wine is the perfect way to end the meal.

 It’s the last meal of the day and it’s a perfect way to relax.

 Polenta cakes are a perfect companion to the savory richness of chicken stew.